BhavyaK31/UAV-CIRCLE-WBF/README.md

 weights_path = "path to the YOLOv5 weigths"
 ```

-you can then run main.ipynb
+you can then run main.py